 Invoice disputes need to be settled first

 How does invoice insurance work?

 Let’s say you take out invoice insurance on a £50,000 invoice.
-You will receive up to 90% cover in the event of an insolvency claim.
+You will receive 90% back in the event of an insolvency claim.
 We would then pay you £44,930 once everything is verified.
 If you don’t have insurance, then you would lose almost everything, so it’s always better to be safe than sorry.

 With invoice insurance

 Every UK-registered business (including sole traders) doing business with UK-based limited and public limited companies.